rcrowther/django-image-lite/README.md

 ### Make some filters
-In the repository, create a flle image_filters.py.
+In the repository, create a file image_filters.py.
 Paste this into it,

     from image_lite import filters_pillow, register